December 5, 2017

 The release of John Green’s newest book, Turtles All the Way Down, the reports connecting cell phone use to teen depression, and the call for #ownvoices books would all be a great place to post a carousel of the NoveList Recommended Reading List “Own Voices: Realistic Fiction for teens.”

 News doesn’t have to be bad.
 I’m sure I’m not the only one waiting to see the wedding dress Meghan Markle picks out.
-Share a list of recommended contemporary romances, historical fiction featuring royalty, or books about the House of Windsor.
+Share a list of recommended romantic comedies, historical fiction featuring royalty, or books about the House of Windsor.

 This is only a small list of suggestions for you.
 I’m sure there’s plenty in both national and local news that your library has good, factual, and relevant books about which your community would be interested in reading.
 Let Kathy or I know if you’re looking for ideas.
 We’re happy to help you.
 Also, we regularly include ideas and examples in our newsletter, so make sure you’re signed up for that!